MueFab/genie/README.md

     cmake ..
     make

-Note that cmake will need to point to the genie directory.
+Note that cmake will need to point to the genie cepository directory.

 This will generate the Genie application at ``cmake-build/bin/genie``.